Blog / Artist Interviews

 Working in the corporate world, I was often told what designs were acceptable and I didn’t have as much creative freedom as I wanted.
 So I started working on my own art.
 Making collages and reflecting on my past brings me joy and helps me understand who I am and who I want to be.
 It's like uncovering different layers of myself and exploring different paths to achieve my goals.
 I enjoy trying new things and learning new skills.

 BV: Where do you look to source material from?
-Are there particular archives or spaces you turn to when thinking about constructing these fragile narratives?
+Are there particular sources you turn to when thinking about constructing these fragile narratives?

 ST: